meekotherogue/by-night/new/commissions/gallery.md

   key: NewGalleryCommissions
   parent: New
   title: Commissions
-  order: 6
+  order: 1
 navOptions:
   includeSelf: true
 ---

-Here is the collection of completed drawings and paintings I have done in Commissions.
+Here are the latest commissions I have completed.